SAP-samples/cap-service-integration-codejam/redirector.md

 ## Create a rule in the Redirector

-👉 Open the Redirector configuration, which should look something like this (you may need to choose the "Create new redirect" button first:
+👉 Open the Redirector configuration, which should look something like this (you may need to choose the "Create new redirect" button first):

 ![Redirector configuration](./assets/redirector-configuration.png)